Choose the health content that’s right for you, and get it delivered right in your inbox.

 Here are a few of the most common conditions, and tips on how to make your stay-or-go decision before the start of the school day.

 Common colds are the main reason children miss school and adults miss work.
 Each year in the United States, there are millions of cases of the common cold.
-Adults average of 2-3 colds per year and children have even more according to the National Institutes of Health.
+Adults average 2-3 colds per year and children have even more, according to the National Institutes of Health.

 Colds are so common that if kids stayed home every time they had one, they'd never graduate.

 It's all right to send them to school with a case of the sniffles as long as they follow some tips to keep from spreading their germs.

 Teach your child to wash their hands frequently, and ways to sneeze to avoid other people.
 Either use their elbow, or a tissue to keep the impact to a minimum.

 Pink eye is incredibly common among school-age children, and parents and teachers who spend a lot of time with them can pick it up too.

 One of the reasons it's so common is because it's highly contagious.
 Most cases are caused by a virus, which means that you can't treat it with an antibiotic and it needs to run its course.
 However, bacterial conjunctivitis will require an antibiotic, so be sure to visit your doctor to get the right treatment.